chasejarms/babelr/README.md

 - A functioning Redux cycle for new messages (Leo)
 - Prepare the backend for new group creation (Jesse)
-- Get familiar with the Google Translate API and set up any boilerplate so that it can be quickly used on the backend (Chase)
+- A styled user profile page and associated Redux Cycle for logging out (Chase)

 **Day 4**: Create the settings page and connect the settings to the color change logic.
 If time, create high-contrast grey scale and low-contrast algorithms as well.
 By the end of the day:

-- A styled user profile page and associated Redux Cycle for logging out(Leo)
+- Get familiar with the Google Translate API and set up any boilerplate so that it can be quickly used on the backend (Leo)
 - Utilize Django to make the API calls (Jesse)
+- Create one page website that explains the purpose of the app, a link to download, and a link to the emulator (Chase)

 **Day 5**:

+- Emulator to showcase the project to recruiters (Leo)
+- Miscellaneous backend work to get product ready for production (Jesse)
+- Cohesive styling for any pages (Chase)

 ### Plan for getting users and reviews

+- Submit the product to 10+ digital agencies that have overseas
+- Submit the product to popular freelancing platforms (Upwork.com, Freelancer.com, PeoplePerHour.com)
+- Get Kush to invest 10M our new company